-Following on from Black Friday comes Cyber Monday, which this year lands on 2nd December.
+Following on from Black Friday comes Cyber Monday, which lands on 2nd December this year.
 Cyber Monday is a more recent addition first appearing in 2005, coined by Ellen Davis and Scott Silverman from the National Retail Federation.

 Black Friday was originally seen as a retail store day and Cyber Monday entirely for online deals.
 Nowadays they are not exclusive, countries and companies across the world have incorporated Cyber Monday into their sale calendars and there is now a shift towards the Black Friday weekend.